 see community announcements for details:

-Silvertrees Housing Support (currently Available)
+Silvertrees Housing Support (NOT currently Available)

 4 one-bedroom and 4 two-bedroom flats will become available at the Silvertrees housing cluster at The Park, Findhorn.
 The rent levels are as agreed with the Scottish Rural Housing Fund and are controlled by Moray Council and/or the Scottish Government and the flats are owned and administered by New Findhorn Directions Ltd. (NFD).